sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

        path: /data
        type: Directory

-## to access the volume from a container uding volume mount
+## to access the volume from a container uding volume mount:
 - volume mount is spec.container level
 spec:
   containers